-Sensitively directed, if a little raw, with overt lyrical echoes of Kes and Dead Man's Shoes informing the sense of kinship with nature and the broken, abusive familial dynamic that provides the typically sombre realist subject matter.
-Appreciated the use of landscape, these nuanced characters inhabiting the lush greenery of rural Britain, beneath the breadline and essentially alien to capitalist urban milieu.
+Sensitive, if a little raw, with overt lyrical echoes of Hines and Meadows informing the sense of kinship with nature and the broken, abusively masculine familial dynamic that provides the typically sombre realist subject matter.
+Appreciated the use of landscape, with nuanced characters populating the lush, sparse greenery of southern England, beneath the breadline and essentially alien to capitalist urban milieu.

 A brave film that could so easily have gone wrong and descended into either misanthropy or schmaltz.
 Instead, Stephenson shows great judgement and portrays society's outliers with empathy and sensitivity.
 Well paced, beautifully filmed and some outstanding acting performances.
 Excellent directorial debut.